 Joy has extensive knowledge and experience of training and consultancy in the Adult Care sector.
 As a Consultant in the Vocational Learning sector, Joy provides external verification and quality assurance services for a number of Awarding Bodies.

 As the founder of an east London training business that delivered targeted programmes to engage with young people who were NEET - not in education, employment or training, Joy has extensive, practical experience of enterprise, business start up and mentoring.

 Joy writes and researches on a range of themes including: social mobility, urban marginality, youth violence, mental health/wellbeing and urban music.
-She has a lifelong interest in the performance geographies of black music.

 To book Joy White for talks/guest lectures, consultations, academic and media work/research, please enquire using the contact form.

 'She bravely and candidly reflects on a social world that has not been previously described and which may have been blind towards...'
 (On Urban Music and Entrepreneurship)